How to create a stress-free and productive work environment

 To ensure aromatherapy is effective as a stress-relieving option, you need to use the right method of distribution.
 Using the right method, you can use an individual or several scents to increase their effectiveness.

 Direct inhalation is the most effective form of aromatherapy.
-Placing a few drops of essential oil on the hands and inhaling is a great way to see the effects of the essential oils, but because this is not practical in a large office; using an essential oil diffuser for a large space is the better option.
+Placing a few drops on the hands or on a diffuser bracelet for essential oils and inhaling is a great way to see the effects of the essential oils.
+But because this is not practical in a large office, using an essential oil diffuser for a large space is the better option.

 Break big tasks into smaller ones